vitalets/global-cache/README.md

 [![npm version](https://img.shields.io/npm/v/@vitalets/global-cache)](https://www.npmjs.com/package/@vitalets/global-cache)
 [![license](https://img.shields.io/npm/l/@vitalets/global-cache)](https://github.com/vitalets/global-cache/blob/main/LICENSE)

-> key-value cache for sharing data between parallel workers and subsequent runs.
+> Key-value cache for sharing data between parallel workers and subsequent runs.

 With the global cache, the first worker that requests a value becomes responsible for computing it.
 Others wait until the result is ready — and all workers get the same value.
 The value is cached in memory or on the file system and reused by later workers and test runs.